Clarity-Digital-Twin/SeizureTransformer/literature/arxiv_submission/core_documents/WRITING_STRATEGY.md

 ## The Results Presentation

 ### Lead with Impact
-"SeizureTransformer achieves 45.63% sensitivity at 100.06 false alarms per 24 hours when evaluated on TUSZ with NEDC scoring."
+"SeizureTransformer achieves 45.63% sensitivity at 26.89 false alarms per 24 hours (SEIZ) when evaluated on TUSZ with NEDC OVERLAP."

 ### Follow with Context
-"The same predictions yield 8.46 FA/24h with SzCORE's clinical tolerances, demonstrating a 12-fold impact from scoring methodology alone."
+"The same predictions yield 8.59 FA/24h with SzCORE's clinical tolerances, demonstrating a ≈3.1× impact from scoring methodology alone at default."

 ### Conclude with Implications
 "These results indicate that models cannot meet clinical deployment thresholds when evaluated with dataset-matched standards."